codeface-io/SwiftObserver/readme.md

 * No need to learn a bunch of arbitrary metaphors, terms or types.

-	Observers observe observable objects, and observed objects send updates to their observers.
+	Observers observe observable objects.
+Or the other way around: Observed objects send updates to their observers.

 	That's it.
 Just readable code:

 	~~~swift
 	observer.observe(observable)